Page Three (band): "Hold On to Love"

 After an initial trademark claim from the Sun, the parties reached an agreement, and the single bag was designed in imitation of the Sun's tabloid style.
 The group performed the single on Seaside Special and Top Of The Pops in August 1977.

 The song came close to getting into the top 50 of the UK pop chart, making the Bubbling Under listings that month.
 For the week of 13 August, the record reached the Record Mirror Star Breaker chart.
 For the week of 27 August, it was at the top of both the Record Mirror and Music Week Star Breakers charts, thereby effectively being number 51 on the national charts.
 While it dropped off the Music Week Star Breakers chart, it stayed at the top of the Record Mirror Star Breakers chart for another week.
 The single's failure to make more of an impact, despite the publicity, meant that the release remained a one-off.

 Further activities

 While their single was starting to work its way up the charts it was reported in the 30 July issue of Record Mirror that the group wanted to do something heavier next time and they wanted more control.

 Later years

 In 1987, Felicity Buirski's solo album, Repairs & Alterations was released on the Run River Records label.
-She would go on to be a recognized and respected folk musician.
+This marked the start of her career as a folk musician.

 Stephanie Marrian would work as an actor, appearing as Lady Marie in the Mel Brooks 1981 film, History of the World, Part I, and hosting The Cut Price Comedy Show in 1982.